Yining-Hu/isdlab/README.md

 ## Connect with a database
 You need to set up a local database.
 In this project, we are using the MariaDB, a popular open source relational databases.
 MariaDB is included as a dependency on pom.xml.
 The driver name is ```org.mariadb.jdbc.Driver```, and the default url is ```jdbc:mariadb://<host>:<port>/<database>```

+Additionally, we also introduce MongoDB, a widely-used non-relational database.
+It stores data in json-like documents.
+You can either set up a local MongoDB server or use the remote MongoDB Atlas server which offers a free-tier option.
+We use version 5.3.0 for both the MongoDB Java Driver and BSON, and connect to MongoDB Atlas.
+On the MongoDBTest class, you can find an example of how we connect to the database and perform simple CRUD operations.

 ## Enable Servlets in a Maven project